 Note that you cannot donate plasma more than once in two days or twice in seven days.
 This means that the maximum number of donations possible in a week is two, with a total of about eight possible donations in a given month.
 All plasma centers in the United States must comply with these limitations on donation frequency.

 Donors receive payment immediately after each donation on a prepaid debit card.
 You will keep the same card throughout your time as a CSL Plasma donor; the donation center will reload the card each time you donate.
 See our related research for information on how to check your CSL plasma card balance or get a replacement.

 If you join the iGive Rewards program, you’ll earn loyalty points for each completed donation, in addition to the money you earn.
-You can redeem iGive Rewards points for cash, merchandise, gift cards, or fast passes (which allow you to skip the line on a busy donation day).
+You can redeem iGive Rewards points for cash, merchandise, and gift cards.

 The iGive Rewards program has four status levels: Bronze, Silver, Gold, and Platinum.
 Membership levels are based on the number of times you donate within a calendar year (January through December).
 The more often you donate, the more points you’ll earn and the higher status you’ll achieve.
 Rewards increase in value for higher-status members.

 CSL Plasma requires that donors submit to a health screening and meet the following criteria:

 - Must be between the ages of 18 and 65